NubletZ/sa110a/Assignment/C Function/README.md

 }
 ```

 For nbzsnprintf() I took reference from printf function written in [Write Your Own Printf Function In C - www.firmcodes.com](http://www.firmcodes.com/write-printf-function-c/).
 I do some modification so instead of printing out the character from format, I write the character into buffer.
 There is also a helper function named `convert()` that I used to convert integer into character.
-So first because user can add several variable after the format, so I use va_list to get those arguments.
+First because user can add several variable after the format, so I use va_list to get those arguments.
 After that my program will enter loop until it meets `\0` the end of format string.
 If the character in format is not `%` and total chars in buffer have not exceed the `size-1` yet then it will execute :
 ```C
 while( *trv != '%' && count < tempSize ){
     buffer[count] = *trv;